 The above preventative support is delivered in very local and personal ways across Doncaster's many neighbourhoods.
-Localities are used to scale up neighbourhood work and connect with a range of other services including Adult Social Care under an overall programme called 'Thrive'.
+Localities (larger geographies bringing clusters of neighbourhoods together) are used to scale up local work and connect with a range of other services including Adult Social Care under an overall programme called 'Thrive'.
 Doncaster has four localities plus a specific focus on its city centre.
 The multi-agency arrangement set out below are in place in each locality.
-Adult Social Care connects into the Health and Wellbeing Delivery Team in each Locality.
-This then feeds into each locality partnership meeting that identifies and responds to cross-cutting opportunities and challenges in the area.
+Day-to-day Adult Social Care connects into the Health and Wellbeing Delivery Team.
+Adult Social Care connects strategically into each Locality Partnership Meeting that identifies and responds to cross-cutting opportunities and challenges in the area.